 Most of the couples I’ve worked with have had this idea nixed by the controlling spouse.
 They’re too controlling of their partner to want them to have much independence at all, let alone financial independence and all that that could bring.
 This brings up a problem.
 Overall I want the hiding of re-assertion moves to end.
 When you as the controlled spouse do something to assert your power and control, I want the other spouse to see it, as in the case of Don’s re-ordering his newspaper.
 So ideally I’d like the controlled spouse to set up their own checking account–which the controller can’t access–and allow their partner to know they’ve done so.

-However, if this transparency can’t be accomplished for whatever reason, I still insist that some level of financial independence is a must in relationships like these.
+However, if this transparency can’t be accomplished for whatever reason, some level of financial independence is a must in relationships like these.
 Remember the wife who left after her husband become violent with her child, but left without driver’s license, cash or credit cards?
 Well, her husband was adamant that all checking accounts be shared, and he doled out a small allowance to her each week.
 He also scrutinized her credit card expenditures.
 There was no way he was allowing his wife a separate checking account.

 So she and I worked through a plan where, between borrowed money from a friend and her own wages that she could siphon off without her husband knowing, she was able to open a checking account at another bank from the one she and her husband used.
 Now, because her husband went through her things and would have found–and been enraged about–the checkbook, her close friend (one she told after her first run-away fiasco) held the checkbook.
-As of date the wife hasn’t used it, but she knows that if she needs to leave again, she literally has ‘money in the bank’ to make this a smoother getaway than her last one.
+To date the wife hasn’t used it, but she knows that if she needs to leave again, she literally has ‘money in the bank’ to make this a smoother getaway than her last one.

 I also feel that I’ve left one couple hanging, and that’s Tim and Tali, and both Tim [now separated from Tali, with actual custody of the kids--he should have known she couldn't really manage it, despite her threats to take them] and I would like you to hear this: